proxytranslation/user-docs/introduction/introduction.md

 **What does that mean?**

 If you are a **business owner**, it can help you reach a wider customer-base through providing information to your potential customers in their native language.
 What's more, you can do more than just translating the text on your website, you can ***localize*** it: you can also adapt your message, the images displayed, or even your product range offered to the targeted culture.
-And all this without the need of heavy upfront investment in IT infrastructure and personnel, and the hassle with regular maintenance and upgrade.
-Easyling takes care of the IT part, so that you could concentrate on the content - and growing your business.
+And all this without the need of heavy upfront investment in IT infrastructure and personnel, and the hassle with regular maintenance and upgrade. the translation proxy takes care of the IT part, so that you could concentrate on the content - and growing your business.

-If you are a **language service provider** (LSP), you can offer cutting-edge website localization services to your customers - even under your own brand name!
-Easyling provides the technology, takes care of the IT infrastructure, leaving you to concentrate on your core business: cross-cultural communication.
+If you are a **language service provider** (LSP), you can offer cutting-edge website localization services to your customers - even under your own brand name! the translation proxy provides the technology, takes care of the IT infrastructure, leaving you to concentrate on your core business: cross-cultural communication.
 What's more, your translators don't need to learn using just another tool, they can keep using their own preferred CAT-tools.<br>

 **Sounds good?**